SalomePlatform/hexablock/doc/general.rst

 #########################

 ..
-Within the SALOME framework, a CAD module (GEOM) and a meshing module (SMESH) are developped.
-This tools enable the construction of hexaedrical meshes by means of a CAD cutting in blocks (the method of blocks) topologically equivalent to hexahedra.
+Within the SALOME framework, a CAD module (GEOM) and a meshing module (SMESH) are developed.
+This tools enable the construction of hexahedrical meshes by means of a CAD cutting in blocks (the method of blocks) topologically equivalent to hexahedra.
 Once this cutting performed, the mesh construction is easy, but the method of blocks can be touchy if the piece to mesh is complex.